nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 ![Nx Graph with Affected](/shared/react-tutorial/nx-graph-with-affected.png)

-{% callout type="note" title="Listing Affected Projects" %}
-Printing out a list of affectected projects can also sometimes be helpful, especially for custom workflows.
-You can use the Nx `print-affected` command for this.

-See the [Nx API documentation for `print-affected`](nx/print-affected) for full details.
-{% /callout %}

-Here we can see that the change we made to our `common-ui` project also affected the `admin` and `store` projects.
-We can leverage this fact to run commands only on the projects that were affected by this commit.
-For example to run the `test`s for the affected projects, run the command:
+The change made to the `common-ui` project is also affecting the `admin` and `store` projects.
+This can be leveraged run tasks only on the projects that were affected by this commit.

+To run the `test` targets only for affected projects, run the command:

 ```bash
 npx nx affected --target=test